chexxor/esphome_dashboard_ynh/README.md

 ## Disclaimers / important information

 * Known limitations, constraints or stuff not working:
-    * Does not use single-sign on or LDAP integration
+    * Does not use single-sign on or LDAP integration.
+    * Fail2Ban is not yet enabled.
+Please submit a PR.

 ## Documentation and resources